Star Trek: Enterprise season 4: Cancellation

 It was announced on February 3, 2005 that Enterprise had been cancelled.
 The news was passed to the cast and crew on the sixth day of filming of the second part of "In a Mirror, Darkly".
 Following the broadcast of the final episode, "These Are the Voyages...", it was the first time in eighteen years that there were no new episodes of a Star Trek series scheduled for broadcast.
 Star Trek: Enterprise was the first live-action spin-off from The Original Series to last less than seven seasons.
 The end of series cast and crew party was held on April 13, 2005 at the Hollywood Roosevelt Hotel.

-The President of Paramount Network Television, David Stapf, said that "The creators, stars and crew of Star Trek: Enterprise ambitiously and proudly upheld the fine traditions of the Star Trek franchise.
+The President of Paramount Network Television, David Stapf, said: "The creators, stars and crew of Star Trek: Enterprise ambitiously and proudly upheld the fine traditions of the Star Trek franchise.
 We are grateful for their contributions to the legacy of Trek and commend them on completing nearly 100 exciting, dramatic and visually stunning episodes.
 All of us at Paramount warmly bid goodbye to Enterprise, and we all look forward to a new chapter of this enduring franchise in the future."

 The cancellation of Enterprise was protested by fans of the series.
 Actions included around a hundred fans picketing the gates of Paramount Studios.
 The response to the cancellation was organised on websites such as TrekUnited.com.
 They raised money which was intended to be used for new Star Trek programming, with $48,000 raised within a month of the cancellation.
-The website sought to raise $32 million to pay for a full fifth season of the show, but failed to get close only gaining some $87,000 from general donors plus $3 million of anonymous donations from investors who work in the American spaceflight industry.
+The website sought to raise $32 million to pay for a full fifth season of the show, but failed to get close only gaining some $87,000 from general donors, plus $3 million of anonymous donations from investors who work in the American spaceflight industry.
 Rallies were also held elsewhere around the world, and a full page advertisement supporting the show was taken out in the Los Angeles Times.
 The money was refunded after an unsuccessful campaign, with reportedly only one accidental contact between TrekUnited and Paramount.